happyman09/auto-wallpaper-themer/README.md

    - The script updates your terminal, notifications, and visualizer colors based on the selected wallpaper

    - You can modify `config.base` for default Cava settings and the script will overwrite `config` dynamically

+   - Works in `xorg` based setups, full funtionality on Wayland is not guaranteed